 Quality is integrated throughout Magnolia Health and represents a strong commitment to the quality of care and services for members.
-The Board of Directors is the governing body designated for oversight of the Quality Program and has delegated the authority and responsibility for the development and implementation of the Quality Program to the QIC.
+Magnolia Health has sufficient material resources and staff with the education, experience, and training to effectively implement the written Quality Management program and related activities.
+The Board of Directors is the governing body designated for oversight of the Quality Program and has delegated the authority and responsibility for the development and implementation of the Quality Program to the Quality Improvement Committee.

-The QIC is the senior management-led committee accountable directly to the Board of Directors and reports Quality Program activities, findings, recommendations, actions, and results to the Board of Directors no less than annually.
-Magnolia Health has established subcommittees and work groups based on Magnolia Health's needs, as well as regulatory and accreditation requirements.
-Magnolia ensures ongoing member, provider, and stakeholder input into the Quality Program through a strong Quality Improvement Committee (QIC) and subcommittee structure focused on member and provider experience.
-The Magnolia QIC structure is designed to continually promote information, reports, and improvement activity results, driven by the Quality Work Plan, throughout the organization and to providers, members, and stakeholders.
-The QIC serves as the umbrella committee through which all subcommittee activities are reported and approved.
-The QIC directs subcommittees to implement improvement activities based on performance trends, and member, provider and system needs.
+The Quality Improvement Committee is the senior management lead committee accountable directly to the Board of Directors and reports Quality Program activities, findings, recommendations, actions, and results to the Board of Directors no less than annually.
+Magnolia Health ensures ongoing member, provider, and stakeholder input into the Quality Program through a strong Quality Improvement Committee and subcommittee structure focused on member and provider experience.
+The Magnolia Health Quality Improvement Committee structure is designed to continually promote information, reports, and improvement activity results, driven by the Quality Improvement Committee serves as the umbrella committee through which all subcommittee activities are reported and approved.
+The Quality Improvement Committee directs subcommittees to implement improvement activities based on performance trends, and member, provider and system needs.
 Additional committees may also be included per health plan need, including regional level committees as needed based on distribution of membership.
-These committees assist with monitoring and supporting the Quality Program.
-The Magnolia Health committee structure is outlined below.
+These committees structure is outlined below:

-Magnolia Health Committee Structure for 2022
+2023 Magnolia Health Committee Structure

-Magnolia Health Core Committee Charters
+Magnolia Health Committee Charters

-Committee Name: Quality Improvement Committee (QIC)
+Quality Improvement Committee (QIC)